On the Possibility of Melting Water Ice during the Recent Past of Mars: Application to the Formation of Gullies: Methods

 This study uses the 1D and 3D versions of the Mars Planetary Climate Model \cite<PCM,>{Forget1999}, along with the sub-grid scale slope microclimate parameterization outlined in \citeA{Lange2023Model}.
 For the 3D simulations, surface properties (albedo, emissivity, thermal inertia) are set to the observations from the Thermal Emission Spectrometer \cite<TES,>[]{Putzig2007}.
 A constant dust opacity of $\tau$~=~0.2 is used (a relatively low value that favors higher daytime surface temperature).
 Paleoclimate simulations at high obliquity include the effect of radiative active clouds \cite{Madeleine2014}.
 For such simulations, we set the surface pressure to double its present-day value, assuming that CO$_2$ ice buried beneath the South Pole had entirely sublimed \cite{Phillips2011}.
 This favors the formation and stability of liquid water.
 We test three configurations: present-day orbital configuration, 35\textdegree~obliquity with solar longitude of the perihelion \Lsp~=~90\textdegree, and 35\textdegree~obliquity with \Lsp~=~270\textdegree.
 The eccentricity is set to its present value, as all $\sim$35\textdegree~high-obliquity periods in the last 4 million years occurred with lower eccentricity.

-In the 1D model, the surface properties are "free parameters".
-In our baseline study, we choose to use an albedo of 0.13, a near-surface thermal inertia of 350~\tiu, and an emissivity of 1, in agreement with the observations of \citeA{Harrison2015} at gully locations.
-No major differences in the results obtained appear when these parameters are varied.
-The diurnal/seasonal cycle of water vapor is simulated as described in Text S1.
-A large-scale wind of 10~m~s$^{-1}$ is prescribed above the boundary layer, and the wind profile is calculated by the model.
+To test the sensitivity of our results, we also used a 1D version of this model derived from the 3D version.
+The 1D model computes the same physical processes as in the 3D model, but the large-scale dynamics is not modeled.
+In this model, the surface properties are "free parameters".
+In our baseline study, we use an albedo of 0.13, a near-surface thermal inertia of 350~\tiu, and an emissivity of 1, consistent with observations at gully locations \cite{Harrison2015}.
+In addition, sensitivity tests were performed by varying the thermal inertia between 50 and 350~\tiu and the surface albedo up to 0.3, a range representative of martian bare-surface properties \cite{Putzig2007}.
+As discussed in section \ref{ssec:meltunstable}, lower thermal inertia reduces the amount of energy conducted from the surface to subsurface ice, thereby decreasing subsurface heating and the likelihood of melting.
+A similar effect is obtained for albedo, as higher values reduce the amount of solar energy absorbed at the surface (not shown).
+A large-scale wind of 10~m~s$^{-1}$ is prescribed above the boundary layer \cite<a typical value used in 1D studies, e.g.,>[]{Savijrvi2024}, and the wind profile is calculated by the model \cite{Colaitis2013}.

+As explained in the following sections, the sublimation of water ice, and hence latent heat cooling, is highly sensitive to the near-surface water vapor content.
+The latter depends strongly on large-scale meteorology and transport processes \cite{Montmessin2017}, which are resolved in the 3D model but not in the 1D model.
+We therefore represent the lateral transport of atmospheric water in the 1D model by applying a nudging toward a prescribed mean value, while the vertical transport is handled by the boundary-layer and diffusion schemes described in \citeA{Forget1999} and \citeA{Colaitis2013}.
+The mixing ratio of water vapor $q_{\rm{vap}}$~(kg~kg$^{-1}$) given as input to the model at time $t + \Delta t$~(s) is: